-A woodland trail, with Chadwick Pond shimmering beyond, beckons visitors to explore this natural haven.
+A short, quarter-mile, easy woodland trail, with Chadwick Pond shimmering beyond, beckons visitors to explore this natural haven.

 From Haverhill, Kingsbury Avenue intersects with Route 125.
 Traveling west on Route 133 in West Boxford turn right onto Main Street (near the Congregational Church) which becomes Kingsbury Avenue in Haverhill.
 Traveling east on Route 133, turn left onto Main Street.